Karran Faucets Review & Rating Updated: March 21, 2024

 A merchantable product must remain merchantable for a reasonable amount of time.
 How much time varies with the product.
 A faucet that leaks after one or two years is probably not merchantable.
 One that doesn't leak until its 20th anniversary probably is – a faucet is not expected to be leak-free forever.

-Magnuson-Moss refines state warranties of merchantability by providing uniform national standards for form and content, but it does not supersede them and does not allow a merchant to waive them.
+Magnuson-Moss refines state warranties of merchantability by providing uniform national standards for form and content, but it does not supersede them and does not allow a merchant offering a written warranty to disclaim them.

 We don't think for a minute that Karran is being deliberately deceptive.
-No doubt whoever wrote the warranty saw the langauage in some other warranty and copied it, unaware that it is not allowed.
+No doubt whoever wrote the warranty saw the language in some other warranty and copied it, unaware that it is prohibited.
 (Many faucet warranties include similar language.
 We are not sure where it first appeared, but it has been widely copied.)

 But, under Magnuson-Moss, deliberate deception is not required to incur liability.
 It is sufficient that the company has not taken reasonable care "to make the warranty not misleading."
-(15 U.S. Code § 2310(c)(2)) The very presence of the provision in the Karran warranty, however, evidences lack of reasonable care.
+(15 U.S. Code § 2310(c)(2)) The very presence of the provision in the Karran warranty, however, evidences a lack of the required care.

-In any lawsuit, Karran's liability could well include punitive or exemplary damages that would far exceed any actual damages.
+In any lawsuit, Karran's liability could well include punitive or exemplary damages for deception that could far exceed any actual damages.

 Sole and Absolute Discretion